nelson-lopez/text-sentiment/README.md

 - Use New York times API to analyze articles
 - Render data on page
 - Add Responsiveness for Phone
-- - Mount data to Highcharts for charting
+- Mount data to Highcharts

 #### PostMVP